 Over the summer, as we prepared for the 2020/21 season, CCUFC was faced with two separate challenges.
 One was Covid.
 The other was a lack of parents volunteering to help run the Club.
 Thanks to lots of mums & dads who’ve stepped forward to help, we were able to start the season on 3 October.
 It’s great to be up and running again.
 Lots of happy faces!

 Arrangements for CCUFC’s 2020/21 season need to comply with the Government’s rules and also with guidance issued by the FA aimed at keeping players, parents and coaches as safe as possible.
-We are currently finalising our ‘Covid Plan’ and related procedures.
-These will need additional effort and resources – and more parent-volunteers to make the whole thing work.
-Also, our procedures need to dovetail with those of Blenheim School, our hosts.
+The procedures in our ‘Covid Plan’ are in operation at every CCUFC coaching session.

 Further updates will be posted on this website in the days and weeks to come, so please check it from time to time.
 You may also receive emails from us.
 Go to the Contact page if you wish to send us an email.

 The CCUFC Facebook page is being monitored but the Club doesn’t have control over everything that is posted on it.
 Feel free to post your comments and opinions but please use this website as your definitive information source.